calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Run a MrXL Program

 To provide MrXL program with input values, we use fud's [JSON][json]-based [data format][fud-data].
-Recall that the invocation of `map` in our running exmaple has a parallelism factor of two.
+Recall that the invocation of `map` in our running example has a parallelism factor of two.

 ```
 {{#include ../../frontends/mrxl/test/sos.mrxl}}